wu-lee/rushkoff-archive/docs/_articles/on-building-tech-that-better-serves-humanity-tiffany-shlain-talks-with-douglas-rushkoff.md

 It's interesting.
 When the visual web emerged, it felt like a slight step back from the possibility of the internet.
 It was flat and opaque and more like television.
 I had this worry: This is going to be less about _personal weirdness and expression, and a little bit more about conformity and what-can-l-sell_.
 Then individual webpages became MySpace, and then the cookie-cutter profiles of Facebook.

-MOZFEST

-From

-To
+From: Tiffany

-Douglas Tiffany
+To: Douglas

 Completely.

+From: Douglas
+To: Tiffany

-But the terrific pro-human, pro- social qualities of these spaces can be retrieved before it's too late.
+But the terrific pro-human, pro-social qualities of these spaces can be retrieved before it's too late.

 From Tiffany